KennethTrecy/peratorakka_server/blueprint/specifications.md

 		- Adder
 		- Multiplier
 	- Value
-12. A financial entry is independent as it contains only common contents which are the following:
+11. A financial entry is independent as it contains only common contents which are the following:
 	- Primary ID
-	- Entry kind
+	- Debit Account ID
+	- Credit Account ID
-		- Transfer
+	- Debit Amount
-		- Modification
+	- Credit Amount
 	- Remarks
-13. Transfer entry has the following information:
-	- Primary ID
-	- Financial Entry ID
-	- Source Account ID
-	- Destination Account ID
-	- Source Amount
-	- Destination Amount
-14. Modification entry has the following information:
-	- Primary ID
-	- Financial Entry ID
-	- Modifier ID
-	- Modified Amount